-Jeremiah Lwebuga will work on his micro-enterprise project at the University of Alaska, Anchorage Center for Human Development.
+Jeremiah Lwebuga worked on his micro-enterprise project at the University of Alaska, Anchorage Center for Human Development.

 Jeremiah has been at the forefront of supporting many members of the disability community in Uganda through his experience and commitment to working towards the mitigation of their challenges.
 He is currently the Country Developer for ARED Uganda (Africa Renewable Energy Distributor).
 In this role, he is responsible for steering the growth of the organization by ensuring sustainability and scalability of an inclusive micro-franchisee business model that provides socio-economic opportunities for persons with disabilities.
 These include employment opportunities that involve operating solar kiosks business hubs that provide last mile connectivity for communities at a one-stop point.
 Jeremiah also serves as ARED’s advisory board member at Gray Matters Capital coLabs, an early stage investment portfolio that supports innovative and scalable social enterprises that improve the lives of women and girls around the world.
 Additionally, he is a member of The Africa List (CDC), a select group of high-performing young business leaders from across the continent.